When Paul came to Ephesus, he came from Corinth. He may have come because the city was ripe for spreading the gospel.

 And he also walked on this main street.

-He taught in the Ephesus synagogue for three months, but the same opposition that had driven him from Pisidian Antioch, from Iconium, from Philippi, from Bercea and from Corinth, soon contrived to close the doors of the synagogue against him here, too.
+He taught in the Ephesus synagogue for three months, but the same opposition that had driven him from Pisidian Antioch, from Iconium, from Philippi, from Berea and from Corinth, soon contrived to close the doors of the synagogue against him here, too.
 It was the same story over again: the Jewish authorities worried when he converted many of their flock.
 They would not accept the Gospel of Christ.
-So

 While here, he learned of the trouble in the Church at Corinth, which inspired his First Epistle to the Corinthians.